ioBroker/ioBroker.js-controller/docs/_en/README.md

 from A) like alarm systems to Z) like z-wave.
 Commercial products from hundrets of manufacures can be as easy integerated as self created solutions - ioBroker makes almost everything possible.

+!> This documentation is currently under construction.
+As a result, links may not work or content may be missing.
+   <br><br>
+   Please note, that this documentation is constantly being extended.
+We are grateful for any help in creating or improving.
+Related information can be found [in the forum][].
+   <br><br>
+   **Until all contents have been taken over, the old documentation is still [available here][].
+The old documentaion will gradually be replaced by the new one.**

 ## Visualization